 A transfer of data to third parties without your consent takes place only if we are legally obliged to do so or if this is necessary for the fulfillment of the contract and serves our legitimate interests, unless your rights and freedoms prevail.
 In order to reconcile our interests with your rights, we have introduced appropriate control mechanisms.
 We may transfer your personal data to the following third parties and for the following purposes:

-- To external service providers who assist us in our operations to provide technical, sales, financial or logical services to us, and to prevent, detect, contain and investigate potentially unlawful acts, violations of our Terms and Conditions, fraud and / or security breaches, in connection with bill collection, partner and rewards programs and other business operations.
+We pass on personal data to external service providers who assist us in our operations to provide technical, sales, financial or logical services to us or assist us in preventing, detecting, containing and investigating potentially unlawful acts, compliance with our legal obligations, enforcing our Terms and Conditions, defending legal claims, bill collection, affiliate and rewards schemes and other business operations.

 When we disclose personal information to external providers, this is solely on the basis of an agreement that limits the processing of such personal information by the outside provider to the purposes required to fulfill the contractual obligations to us.
 In doing so, the external provider is obliged to take appropriate security measures with regard to this data.
 External providers are in no way entitled to disclose personal data that they receive from us.

-- To law enforcement agencies, government agencies, or legally authorized third parties on request for information or in connection with a preliminary investigation or suspected criminal offense, unlawful act or other act that may give rise to legal liability for us, you or another user.
-In such cases, we will only disclose information relevant to the investigation or request for information, such as: Name, location, zip code, phone number, email address, IP address, fraud complaints, bid and offer summary.
+We pass on personal data to law enforcement agencies, government agencies, or legally authorized third parties on request for information or in connection with a preliminary investigation or suspected criminal offense, unlawful act or other act that may give rise to legal liability for us, you or another user.
+In such cases, we will only disclose information relevant to the investigation or request for information, such as: Name, location, zip code, phone number, email address or IP address.

 4. How long do we retain Personal Data?